Viktorre/case_study_train_system/README.md

 # Graph Path Discovery

-This project is focused on implementing a function to discover shortest paths in an undirected weighted graph with strictly positive edge lengths.
+This project is focused on implementing a function to discover shortest paths in an undirected weighted graph.
 The main functionality is provided in the `main.py` file, along with some supporting classes and functions found in `utils.py`.

 ## Project Structure